Evidences of low-diffusion bubbles around Galactic pulsars: Model for the and -ray emission from a PWN

 The PWNe considered in this paper are older than a few thousands of year.
 Therefore, these PWNe have probably already interacted with the reverse shock of the SNR.
 Moreover, the $e^{\pm}$ accelerated by younger sources could be still confined inside the PWN or the SNR, while for older sources they have been probably injected from the relic and bow shock components of the PWN, and released in the ISM environment.
 In order to inspect any dependence of our results by the presence of the SNR and PWN environment, we select PWNe powered by pulsars of different ages from a few to hundreds of kyr.

 We consider a model in which $e^{\pm}$ are continuously injected with a rate that follows the pulsar spin-down energy, {\it i.e.} a continuous injection scenario.
 This scenario is indeed required to generate the TeV photons detected by Milagro and HAWC for Geminga and Monogem \cite{Yuksel:2008rf,Abeysekara:2017science,DiMauro:2019yvh}.
 A common alternative is to consider a burst like scenario, where all the particles are emitted from the source at a time equal to the age of source $T$.
-The injection spectrum $Q(E,t)$ can be described by a power law with an exponential cutoff:
+In our model, the injection spectrum $Q(E,t)$ for the accelerated $e^{\pm}$ pairs is assumed to effectively describe the particles that are produced during the acceleration process and released in the ISM, while no attempt is made to describe the dynamical evolution during the first thousands of years of the PWN, or possible modification in the spectrum of particles during the release processes.
+The injection spectrum $Q(E,t)$ can be effectively described by a power law with an exponential cutoff:

 where the magnetic dipole braking $L(t)$ (assuming a magnetic braking index of 3) is defined as: